AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 ---
 unique-page-id: 18874692
-description: Boomerang Stage Scenarios - Marketo Measure - Product Documentation
+description: Boomerang Stage Scenarios - [!DNL Marketo] Measure - Product Documentation
 title: Boomerang Stage Scenarios
 exl-id: 150db070-eef5-4741-845c-775ab4034ead
 ---
 # Boomerang Stage Scenarios {#boomerang-stage-scenarios}

-Below are a few examples of Boomerang Stage scenarios to provide an understanding of how Marketo Measure will create touchpoints in each situation.
+Below are a few examples of Boomerang Stage scenarios to provide an understanding of how [!DNL Marketo Measure] will create touchpoints in each situation.

 ## Single Lead Scenarios {#single-lead-scenarios}

-**Scenario 1: Standard Boomerang Touchpoints for a Lead**
+**Scenario 1: Standard [!DNL Boomerang] Touchpoints for a Lead**

-This is the simplest Boomerang scenario.
+This is the simplest [!DNL Boomerang] scenario.
 The top line (labeled Lead 1) represents the individual Leads' journey, and how their touchpoints appear on the Lead record.
 The bottom line (labeled Opportunity) displays how the Leads' touchpoints translates onto the Opportunity.
 The progression of touchpoints will be explained in chronological occurrence, from left to right.

 In this scenario, a customer has chosen to have their **MQL** and **SQL** stages tracked with Boomerangs.
 Each Boomerang touchpoint position will be labeled with the stage and the number in which it occurs (MQL-01, SQL-01, MQL-02.. etc).
 The last boomerang touchpoint for that stage will also have "(Last)" in the touchpoint position.